Addiction Studies (ADS)

 ADS-449 ASSESMENT/SCREENING AND CHEMICAL DEPENDENCY COUNSELING 3.00 Credits

 Reviews techniques for intake screening and assessment of chemical dependency clients.
 Appropriate for use in multiple settings.
 Field experience is included.
-Pre-requisites: PSYC 101 or PSYC 205 or permission of instructor and PSYC 442.
+Pre-requisites: PSYC 101 or PSYC 205 or permission of instructor.
 Cross-listed with PSYC 449.

 ADS-470 CRISIS INTERVENTION 3.00 Credits

 Introduction and comprehensive overview of crisis intervention.
 Basic principles and theory of crisis intervention will be presented.
 Gives a foundation toward developing the skills to effectively deal with others in a crisis situation.
 Included are special populations/topics such as war veterans, rape, adult survivors, national disasters and other topics.
-Pre-requisites: PSYC 101 or PSYC 205 or permission of instructor and PSYC 442.
+Pre-requisites: PSYC 101 or PSYC 205 or permission of instructor.
 Cross-listed with PSYC 470.

 ADS-495 PRACTICUM IN PSYCHOLOGY 1.00-12.00 Credits

 Emphasizes the development of the basic helping skills and/or psychological research skills through a supervised field experience.
 Learning plans and goals will be defined to target students desiring a specific field experience in various settings utilizing addictions professionals and programs.
 Pre-requisites: Permission of the instructor and PSYC 442.
 Cross-listed with PSYC 495.